kimdungeon/MDCM/README.md

 <img width="1220" alt="Screenshot 2024-05-13 at 5 33 37 PM" src="https://github.com/kimdungeon/MDCM/assets/147112213/e622fe2c-ac6a-477a-972a-80bf4b857a8c">

-We moved forward with the Random Forests model to make the predictions for 2024.

 ### 2024 Predictions & Betting Model

-[Final Fourmulas.csv](https://github.com/kimdungeon/MDCM/blob/master/Final%20Fourmulas.csv) contains the predictions for all possible matchups in the 2024 tournament.
-The Random Forest model predicted the following teams would make the Final 4:
+We used our Random Forest model to create the [Final Fourmulas.csv](https://github.com/kimdungeon/MDCM/blob/master/Final%20Fourmulas.csv) output file, which contains the winning probabilities for all possible matchups in the 2024 tournament.
+We predicted the following teams would make the Final 4:

   1. **UConn Huskies** (#1 Seed, East)
   2. **Arizona Wildcats** (#2 Seed, West) - **NATIONAL CHAMPION**